-Salary benchmarking, also called compensation benchmarking, is a process where internal job descriptions are matched to similar external jobs to identify the market pay rate for each position.
+Salary benchmarking, also called compensation benchmarking, is a process by which compensation professionals match internal jobs and their descriptions to similar jobs and descriptions in a salary survey or other source of market pay data, in order to identify the market pay rate for each position.

 Salary Benchmarking Best Practices

-- Use data sources that incorporate your business and competition – Data sources that cover the jobs, industries, geographic areas, and company sizes important to your organization.
-Plus, if you’re purchasing traditional, participant-driven compensation surveys like Compdata from Salary.com, make sure that your competitors are among the participants.
+- Use data sources that cover your jobs, industry, and specific competitors for talent – data sources that cover the jobs, industries, geographic areas, and company sizes important to your organization are critical to the success of your compensation benchmarking process.
+If you’re purchasing traditional, participant-driven compensation surveys like Salary.com's Compdata surveys, make sure that your direct competitors for talent are among the participants.

-- Don’t worry about perfect job descriptions – The job descriptions in compensation surveys are not intended to be all-inclusive.
-They are generic descriptions that best describe the essential functions of a job, rather than the application of that job in a specific company.
-To find the right job match, look for a survey job description whose content matches 80% or more of the content of your internal job description.
+- Don’t worry about perfect job descriptions – the job descriptions in compensation surveys are not intended to be all-inclusive.
+Instead, they're more generic descriptions that best describe the essential functions of a job, rather than the application of that job in a specific company.
+To find the right job match in your compensation data sources, look for a benchmark job description whose content matches 80% or more of the content of your internal job description - not one that's a 100% perfect match.

-- Match jobs based on job description content, not just the job title – Similar roles, like accountant and bookkeeper, will be more clearly differentiated in job descriptions.
+- Match jobs based on job description content, not just the job title – similar roles, like accountants and bookkeepers, will be more clearly differentiated in their job descriptions.
 Roles that may be near-identical, but with different names, will also be recognized as such within job descriptions, such as Clinical Trial Manager and Clinical Research Manager.
+It's important therefore to rely on the job description, not the job title, to identify your closest benchmark job match.

-- Match as many survey jobs as possible to your company’s jobs – Benchmark jobs, such as those in the Finance, HR, or Marketing job families, should be readily available in the compensation data sets you subscribe to and can provide key pricing indicators for other, harder-to-price jobs.
+- Match as many survey jobs as possible to your company’s jobs – benchmark jobs, such as those in the Finance, HR, or Marketing job families, should be readily available in the compensation data sets you subscribe to and can provide key pricing indicators for other, harder-to-price jobs.
+Through processes like slotting, you can use these benchmark job matches to inform the pricing for jobs which do not have a match - often minimizing the need to buy super-niche data sources for 1 or 2 remaining jobs in your job hierarchy.

-- Hybridize jobs judiciously – Jobs can be blended to create hybrid jobs, but no more than two or three jobs per survey should be combined to represent your company’s job.
-Remember that you’re looking for an 80% or better match for the job, not a line-by-line description of every role that one employee plays in your organization.
+- Hybridize jobs judiciously – two or more jobs can be blended to create hybrid jobs, but no more than three jobs per survey should be combined to represent your company’s job.
+Remember that you’re looking for an 80% or better match for the job, not a line-by-line description of everything that job is required to do.

 Salary Benchmarking Determines Pay